Energy-Guided Generative Modeling for Low-Energy Molecular Structure Discovery: Introduction

+Recent advances in machine learning, particularly generative modeling, have substantially improved the efficiency of molecular conformer generation~\cite{zhou2021machine,alpaydin2021machine,janiesch2021machine}.
+Modern generative approaches, including diffusion and flow-based models, can sample diverse conformations while maintaining geometric consistency~\cite{sohl2015deep,song2019generative,ho2020denoising,lipmanflow,liu2022flow}.
+In particular, GeoDiff~\cite{xu2022geodiff} introduced an equivariant diffusion formulation for molecular structures, improving conformer sampling under geometric constraints.
+More recently, flow matching has emerged as an alternative generative paradigm with improved sample efficiency and faster generation, making it attractive for large-scale conformer generation~\cite{lipmanflow,liu2022flow,hassan2024flow,cao2025efficient}.
+Despite these advances, accurately identifying the ground-state conformation from the sampled ensemble remains challenging.

-Despite substantial progress in identifying low-energy conformations for a given molecular graph, pinpointing the global minimum, the ground-state conformation, remains challenging.
-To address this challenge, recent studies employ deterministic prediction methods that model the ground state directly, which reduces reliance on stochastic sampling and subsequent ranking.
-In these approaches~\citep{xu2021molecule3d,xu2023gtmgc,luo2024bridging,wangwgformer,kim2025rebind}, deterministic neural networks, particularly Graph Transformers~\cite{ying2021transformers} with task-specific modifications, are trained to regress the ground-state conformation from datasets that provide a single ground-state label for each molecule.
+To address this challenge, recent studies have explored deterministic prediction methods that directly model the ground-state conformation, reducing reliance on stochastic sampling and post hoc ranking.
+In these approaches~\citep{xu2021molecule3d,xu2023gtmgc,luo2024bridging,wangwgformer,kim2025rebind}, neural networks---particularly graph transformers~\cite{ying2021transformers} with task-specific adaptations---are trained to regress the ground-state structure from datasets that provide a single ground-state label for each molecule.
+While such approaches can produce structures close to the ground state, they inherently focus on predicting a single conformation and therefore do not capture the broader conformational ensemble associated with the molecular energy landscape, which governs structural variability and thermodynamic stability.

-As shown in~\autoref{fig:task_teaser}(b), a practical method that jointly models the low-energy conformational ensemble and the specific ground state within a single unified framework remains lacking.
-Generative approaches~\cite{xu2022geodiff,hassan2024flow} can sample diverse structures but do not provide an explicit, calibrated view of the energy landscape, making ground-state identification unreliable.
-Prediction approaches~\cite{xu2023gtmgc,kim2025rebind}, by contrast, predict a single structure intended to approximate the ground state and therefore fail to capture ensemble variability or quantify uncertainty.

-To address the above challenges, we propose \ours, as illustrated in~\autoref{fig:task_teaser}(c), a unified framework for generating low-energy molecular conformational ensembles, together with a demonstrably fast learning-based certification of the ground-state conformation.~\autoref{fig:enconflow pipeline} provides an overview of \oursregular: